Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation: Introduction

-In this article, we explore this space for quantum hardware with efficient spin-photon interfaces such as defect color centers in diamond and silicon~\cite{Abobeih2022,Bradley2022,doi:10.1126/science.aah6875, PhysRevLett.119.223602,PhysRevB.100.165428, PhysRevLett.123.183602, stas2022,knaut2024,PhysRevLett.119.253601, PhysRevX.11.031021, PhysRevX.11.041041,Simmons2024} by investigating the performance of a distributed toric surface code~\cite{KITAEV20032,bravyi1998quantum,10.1063/1.1499754,PhysRevA.86.032324} across two types of modular architectures considering both emission~\cite{Bernien2013} and scattering based~\cite{knaut2024,Welte2018} entanglement generation schemes.
-We consider both a fully modular architecture with a single data qubit per module and one with two data qubits per module and demonstrate significant differences in code performance for the two depending on the system parameters.
-We go beyond the generic circuit-level noise model and develop hardware-tailored noise models that allow us to link the QEC performance directly to the physical parameters of the quantum hardware and specific choice of entanglement scheme.
-From this investigation, we specify the requirements of key parameters such as qubit coherence times, photonic link efficiency, and quality of the spin-photon interface for the existence of circuit-level noise code threshold and break-even point where the QEC suppresses errors beyond the physical error rates.
-While we find that near-term experimental parameters are sufficient to realize fault-tolerant quantum computation, modest future improvements can lead to QEC thresholds as high as $\sim0.4\%$, which is comparable to the thresholds found for monolithic architectures~\cite{heim2016optimalcircuitleveldecodingsurface}.
+We go beyond the generic circuit-level noise model and develop hardware-tailored noise models that allow us to link the modular QEC performance directly to the physical parameters of the quantum hardware.
+From this investigation, we specify the requirements of key parameters such as qubit coherence times, photonic link efficiency, and quality of the spin-photon interface for the existence of a circuit-level noise code threshold and identify the break-even point where the QEC suppresses errors beyond the physical error rates.
+We perform a comprehensive comparison of multiple GHZ-generation protocols for stabilizer measurements, including several direct GHZ-generation protocols.
+Crucially, we demonstrate that by avoiding the slow Bell pair combination and distillation process of emission-based (EM) protocols as considered in Ref.~\cite{10.1116/5.0200190}, one can achieve substantially higher error thresholds and reduce the required coherence times by over an order of magnitude.
+While we find that near-term experimental parameters are sufficient to realize fault-tolerant quantum computation, modest improvements in hardware performance result in QEC thresholds as high as $\sim0.4\%$, which is comparable to the thresholds found for monolithic architectures of about half a percent under circuit-level noise~\cite{PhysRevA.86.032324}.
+Our findings provide a road map for designing scalable, fault-tolerant modular quantum computers and answer key questions about their feasibility with near-term and future quantum technology.

-The article is organized as follows.
-In Sec. \ref{sec:architectures}, we describe the modular architectures inspired by the toric surface code.
-Next, in Sec. \ref{sec:entangling schemes}, we describe the theory and analytical model of the entanglement generation schemes, including emission-based and scattering-based schemes.
-We construct detailed physical models for the hardware performance in Sec. \ref{sec:physical_model}.
-Finally, we describe the results on distributed code error thresholds and architecture implementation in Sec. \ref{sec:results}.